Have you stopped using drugs and now feel lost and confused about what to do with your life?

 Who do I work with?

-Individuals who have left treatment and need some support
+Individuals who have left treatment and need support

-People who are using and trying to stop.
+People who are using and are trying to cut down or stop

-Those in long-term recovery who need some support to move them forward in their life
+Those in long-term recovery who need support to move forward in their life

 I have worked with clients who have successfully

-1) Built up resilience and found solutions to their addiction triggers
+1) Built up resilience and found solutions to their triggers

 2) Developed better coping strategies in dealing with everyday life